-A combination of several key indicators of business conditions suggests, with high confidence, that at the end of December 2013 (most recent date for which there is data for all components of the index), conditions were below average (-0.290).
-As of about a week and a half ago, it suggested, with low confidence, that current conditions were slightly below average (-0.108), historically speaking.
-The index suggests that economic activity generally improved the latter half of 2013, but it may have slowed down significantly starting in mid-November.
+A combination of several key indicators of business conditions suggests, with high confidence, that at the end of December 2013 (most recent date for which there is data for all components of the index), conditions were below average (-0.486).
+As of about a week and a half ago, it suggested, with low confidence, that current conditions were slightly above average (+0.143), historically speaking.
+The index suggests that economic activity took a temporary dive in late 2013 before bouncing back quickly to levels that are slightly above historical averages.

 Easy Description: Combines several indicators together to describe current business conditions.
 A value above zero means that conditions are better than average, but below zero means worse than average.

 April 5, 2014: Positive (+) 0.143 (includes weekly unemployment figures and maybe one other indicator)